-Related to that, soundproofing paint acts as a soft and thick surface which will prevent that sound from bouncing and protect your room from the echo effect.
+Related to that, sound dampening paint acts as a soft and thick surface which will prevent that sound from bouncing and protect your room from the echo effect.

-These paints are in most of the cases easily cleaned.
-All you need to do is grab some water and the soap, and the paint will be clean in no time.
+All you need to do is grab some water and soap, and the paint will be clean in no time.
+We like that!

 Where can you use soundproof paint?

 Simply speaking, you can put sound reducing paint wherever you feel the most vulnerable to the noise.